 MicroBiz supports the following payment terminals for semi-integrated EMV processing:

-Note: Starting with MicroBiz for Windows version 16.1, the OpenEdge gateway is used to support semi-integrated payments, replacing the X-Charge gateway.
+Note: Starting with MicroBiz for Windows version 16.1, Global Payments Integrated’s OpenEdge gateway is used to support semi-integrated payments, replacing the X-Charge gateway.
 If you would like to use all the available integrated payments features (card vault, decline minimizer, gift cards), you must have both the OpenEdge payment gateway and MicroBiz for Windows version 16.1 (or later) installed on your computer.
 If you do not have MicroBiz version 16.1 (or later) installed, you will need to upgrade your MicroBiz for Windows software.
 MicroBiz upgrades are free for MicroBiz users currently on a support plan.
 To purchase a support plan, please contact MicroBiz sales at (702) 749-5353 (option 2 for sales) or click here.